RoelofJvv/HabitRepo/README.md

 - [Troubleshooting](#troubleshooting)

 ## Features
-- Add new habits with specific periodicity (e.g., daily, weekly).
+- Add new habits with specific periodicity (daily, weekly).
 - Mark habits as complete for the day.
 - View completion history and analyze the longest streak.
 - Calculate the median time for habit completion.